dekuNukem/ATX4VC/README.md

 ![Alt text](photos/start.jpeg)

-The PSU should turn on, and all voltage rail LEDs should light up.
+The PSU should turn on, all voltage rail LEDs should light up.

 That's the gist of it!
 But **please do keep reading** for the complete info.

 ### Power Button and Power LED

-You can use the built-in power button, or connect an additional button to the header.
+You can use the built-in power button, or connect an external button to the header.

 ![Alt text](photos/pwrheader.jpeg)